UniTS: A Universal Time Series Analysis Framework Powered by Self-Supervised Representation Learning: Abstract

 \section{Abstract}

 Machine learning has emerged as a powerful tool for time series analysis.
 Existing methods are usually customized for different analysis tasks and face challenges in tackling practical problems such as partial labeling and domain shift.
-To achieve universal analysis and address the aforementioned problems, we develop UniTS, a novel framework that incorporates self-supervised representation learning (or pre-training).
+To improve the performance and address the practical problems universally, we develop UniTS, a novel framework that incorporates self-supervised representation learning (or pre-training).
 The components of UniTS are designed using sklearn-like APIs to allow flexible extensions.
 We demonstrate how users can easily perform an analysis task using the user-friendly GUIs, and show the superior performance of UniTS over the traditional task-specific methods without self-supervised pre-training on five mainstream tasks and two practical settings.